ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

   Blackthorns stir as the days get longer buds pop open as the sun gets stronger.
-  Blossoms that appear as a dusting of snow drumroll spring, in the ancient hedgerows.
+  Blossoms that appear as a dusting of snow a drumroll to spring, in the ancient hedgerows.

   As the first white blossoms start to fade
   Leaves unfurl in a Mexican wave